ayakar/next-visualization/README.md

 Each view needs a different shape (keyed object for the map, year-aggregated for the line, paginated rows for the table).
 Splitting them keeps payloads small and lets each endpoint do its own aggregation server-side instead of shipping 5k rows to the client and reshaping three times.

 **Initial payload rendered on the server.**
 `page.tsx` is an async server component that calls the same aggregation functions the route handlers use, so first paint has no client-side fetch waterfall.
-Subsequent filter changes hit the API.
+Each section hydrates that payload into React Query (`initialData`); subsequent filter changes refetch through the API.

 **Map markers are also a filter.**
-Clicking a marker pushes a `lat,long` into `FilterContext`, which the table and line chart both read.
+Clicking a marker pushes a `lat,long` into the `location` search param, which the table and line chart both read.
 This was the cleanest way to make the map feel "live" without a separate "selected location" concept duplicated across components.

-**React Context for filter state, not Redux/Zustand.**
+**URL search params for filter state, not Redux/Zustand/Context.**
-The state surface is small (~5 fields) and only the filter bar writes to it.
-A store would be overkill.
-If filter state needed to survive reload or be shareable via URL, I'd move it to URL search params (see *What I'd do next*).
+Filter state lives entirely in the URL via nuqs (`useFilters`), so views are shareable by link and survive back/forward navigation without any extra store.
+The state surface is small (~5 fields) and only the filter bar writes to it, so a client store would add ceremony without buying anything the URL doesn't already give for free.

+**React Query for the data layer.**
+Each section owns its fetch keyed by the current filters, with `keepPreviousData` so the table doesn't flash empty during pagination and a shared `staleTime` to dedupe refetches across views.

 **Aggregation in API routes today; backend tomorrow.**
 The dataset is loaded into server memory and reshaped per request.
-This is fine at 5k rows; at production scale (millions of rows, multi-tenant) the aggregation belongs in the database (materialized views or a columnar store like ClickHouse), with the Next API as a thin pass-through.
+This is fine at 5k rows; at production scale the aggregation should move to a dedicated backend/database so the Next API can stay a thin pass-through, but that's outside the scope of this front-end sample.

 **Risk bucketing**: low (< 0.5), medium (0.5–0.7), high (> 0.7).
 Brand-aligned colors.